-Whether hiking, traveling, or backpacking, having the best compass available will keep you on track.
-This review and buyer’s guide will ensure you can always find true north.
+Whether hiking, traveling off-grid, or backpacking, having a reliable compass available can help ensure that you’ll always find true north.

 We’ve found the best compasses to fit every budget and use.
-Scroll through to see all of our recommendations, or jump to the category you’re looking for here:
+Scroll through to see all of our recommendations, or jump to the category you’re looking for:

 - Best Overall

 - Best Budget

 For information on compass types, features, and usage tips, check out our comparison table and buyer’s guide.
 If you still had questions, take a look at our list of frequently asked questions at the end of this article.